-A Dental abscess is a localized pus accumulation as result of infection of the teeth and may spread to surrounding tissues.
+A dental abscess is a localized pus accumulation as a result of dental infections and may spread to surrounding tissues.
 The cause of dental infection may be a deep cavity, poor oral hygiene, gum disease, a cracked tooth, trauma, or sometimes even due to a recent poor filling or tooth capping/ crown.
-If ignored and left untreated dental infection may lead to potentially life threatening condition and may require hospital admissions.
+If ignored and left untreated dental infection may lead to potentially life threatening conditions and may require hospital admissions.

 Signs and Symptoms

-The signs often associated with a dental abscess/infections are deep cavities, gum inflammation, tenderness to touch and pus drainage.
-One may experience symptoms like severe pain, swelling, redness of the mouth and face.
+The signs often associated with dental abscess/infections are deep cavities, gum inflammation, tenderness to touch, and pus drainage.
+One may experience symptoms like severe pain, swelling, redness of the mouth, and face.
 Teeth will be very sensitive to pressure.
-If untreated and ignored it can progress to advanced infection with a feeling of very hard and tender facial swelling, nausea, vomiting, fever, chills, difficulty in swallowing or breathing and inability to open mouth.
+If untreated and ignored it can progress to advanced infection with a feeling of very hard and tender facial swelling, nausea, vomiting, fever, chills, difficulty in swallowing or breathing, and inability to open mouth.

-People with compromised immune system or systemic disease for example those with diabetes, Anemia, liver or kidney diseases, taking steroids and receiving chemotherapy are more prone to rapid increase in severity.
+People with compromised immune systems or systemic disease for example those with diabetes, Anemia, liver or kidney diseases, taking steroids, and receiving chemotherapy are more prone to the rapid increase in severity.

 Dental Infection Diagnosis.

 For an acute dental abscess /Infection that causes substantial pain or swelling, the Oral and Maxillofacial Surgeon may incise and drain the infection.
-Furthermore he will do Root canal or remove the tooth depending on tooth condition and severity of problem.
+Furthermore, he will do the Root canal or remove the tooth depending on the tooth condition and severity of the problem.
 He will also prescribe antibiotics most appropriate for the condition.
-Infections that are life-threatening may require hospital admission, Intravenous antibiotics and nutritional support.
+Infections that are life-threatening may require hospital admission, intravenous antibiotics, and nutritional support.

-Dental Aesthetics along with team of well experienced & Qualified Oral & Maxillofacial Surgeon Dr Asim Naqash provide complete care of such infections in an absolute clean and sterilized setup in addition to providing the best treatment.
+Dental Aesthetics along with a team of well experienced & Qualified Oral & Maxillofacial Surgeon Dr. Asim Naqash provide complete care of such infections in an absolutely clean and sterilized set up in addition to providing the best treatment.